DrQz/pdq-qnm-pkg/interfaces/R/pdq/demo/README-demo.txt

 bookstore.R
-	This PDQ model uses TWO multi-server nodess in tandem:
+	This PDQ model uses TWO multiserver nodess in tandem:
-	1. A delay center tp represent browsing time without queueing
+	1. A delay center to represent browsing time without queueing
-	2. A checkout center that has a waiting line.
+	2. A checkout center that has a single waiting line.

 DBcluster.R
 	This is a PDQ model of a parallel DSS database cluster.